splunk/splunk-cloud-auth-js/packages/cloud-auth-client/README.md

     // The value of redirectUri must be pre-registered with the App Registry service.
     redirectUri: window.location.origin, // required

-    // When this setting is enabled, the cloud-auth-client library restores
-    // the path of the web app after redirecting to the login page.
-    // This setting is enabled (true) by default.
-    restorePathAfterLogin: true,

     // If provided, this function is called when the user is redirected from login
     // after the auth callback is successfully applied.
     // You can use this function to integrate with third-party client-side
     // routers, such as react-router, rather than calling history.replaceState.
     onRestorePath: function(path) { /* ... */ },

+    // The authorization and authentication host that is used to perform the authorization flow.
+    // The default value is the Splunk authorization server.
+    authHost: "..."

     // When this setting is enabled, the user is automatically redirected to the
     // login page when the AuthClient instance is created, or when checkAuthentication